Run an Appchain Node on GCP

 1. Access the "Syndicate Appchain Node" product in the Google Cloud Web3 Portal or Marketplace and click the Launch button.

-2. Select the Terraform deployment tab and provide a name for this VM and configure its service account.
+2. Select the Terraform deployment tab and provide a name for this VM and configure the service account.

 3. In the VM Instance Configuration section, enter or select appropriate values: